omar711/maptimeSG/hotosm-autotag-building/README.md

   * `geometry`: This contains each feature square including box coordinates (5 points, first and last identical)
   * `properties`: contains a `taskStatus`, e.g. `MAPPED`, `VALIDATED`, ...

+I've saved a full [sample JSON file](data/sample/5364-validated-region.json) for the project `5364`.

 # Train a model